Sylvia Plath: Other works

 In 1971, the volumes Winter Trees and Crossing the Water were published in the UK, including nine previously unseen poems from the original manuscript of Ariel.
 Writing in New Statesman, fellow poet Peter Porter wrote:

 Crossing the Water is full of perfectly realised works.
 Its most striking impression is of a front-rank artist in the process of discovering her true power.
 Such is Plath's control that the book possesses a singularity and certainty which should make it as celebrated as The Colossus or Ariel.

 In 1977, Johnny Panic and the Bible of Dreams, a collection of short stories, other prose writings and diary excerpts was published by Faber & Faber.

-In 2024, Faber published a new volume titled The Collected Prose of Sylvia Plath, edited by Peter K. Steinberg, which contains nearly 217, mostly previously unpublished works written by Plath, such as fiction, non-fiction, texts from the Smith College Press Board, book reviews and story fragments, and provides a better awareness and understanding of Plath's efforts in the various genres represented.
+In 2024, Faber published a new volume titled The Collected Prose of Sylvia Plath, edited by Peter K. Steinberg, which contains nearly 217 mostly previously unpublished works written by Plath, such as fiction, nonfiction, texts from the Smith College Press Board, book reviews, and story fragments, and provides a better awareness and understanding of Plath's efforts in the various genres represented.

 The Collected Poems, published in 1981, edited and introduced by Ted Hughes, contained poetry written from 1956 until her death.
-Plath posthumously was awarded the Pulitzer Prize for Poetry.
+Plath posthumously was awarded the Pulitzer Prize for Poetry in 1982.
 In 2006, Anna Journey, then a graduate student at Virginia Commonwealth University, discovered a previously unpublished sonnet written by Plath titled "Ennui".
 The poem, composed during Plath's early years at Smith College, was published in the online journal Blackbird.
 (Note: Two poems titled Ennui (I) and Ennui (II) are listed in a partial catalogue of Plath's juvenilia in the Collected Poems.
 A note explains that the texts of all but half a dozen of the many pieces listed are in the Sylvia Plath Archive of juvenilia in the Lilly Library at Indiana University.
 The rest are with the Sylvia Plath Estate.)